Mavericks vs. Trail Blazers Player Props Betting Odds

 |3PM

+- Doncic has averaged 9.3 assists per game this season, 0.2 less than his prop bet on Friday (9.5).

-- Doncic's four made three-pointers per game is 0.5 more than his over/under in Wednesday's game (3.5).
+- Doncic has knocked down 4.0 three pointers per game, 0.5 more than his over/under in Friday's game (3.5).

 Get Dončić gear at Fanatics!